Domidai88/Domidai88/README.md

 - 👋 Hi, I’m @Domidai88
 - 👀 I’m interested in ...
 Pyhton, Java & C#
 - 🌱 I’m currently learning  Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  some  proyects.
 - 📫 How to reach me ...

 <!---